OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     For each compatibleUnit C add name C.name to group menu in alphabetically sorted order in regular font for case 1 For each incompatibleUnit I add name I.identifier to group menu in alphabetically sorted order as grayed out and not selectable for case 2

+### meter-group-selection

+When a meter or group is selected, it is the first one so the graphing unit was not yet set, it must be set to the graphing unit used (the default one for that meter or group).

 ### meter-viewing-page

 If an admin is viewing the page then the new items in the [database schema](#database-changes-for-units) for meters should be displayed where the ids are converted to identifier for the units.
 These values are editable and are displayed with a dropdown menu where it is set to the current value when loading this page.
 The values listed in the unit_id menu are any unit in the unit table with type_of_unit = unit (not meter or suffix).
 The values for the [default_graphic_unit](#default_graphic_unit) are the list of all units compatible with the current unit_id unit.
 This can be found by: